Free Iowa Rental Application Form

 Housing Discrimination Law

-Iowa has no specific statutes policing housing discrimination.
-Nevertheless, the Fair Housing Act (FHA), is enshrined in federal law meaning that landlords may not refuse a tenant for discriminatory reasons.
+Iowa has specific state statutes policing housing discrimination under the Iowa Civil Rights Act (Iowa Code Chapter 216).
+In addition, the Fair Housing Act (FHA) is enshrined in federal law, meaning that landlords may not refuse a tenant for discriminatory reasons.

-Under the FHA you may not reject a tenant application for reasons such as their race, religion, sex, family status or because they have any disabilities.
+Under these laws, you may not reject a tenant application for reasons such as their race, religion, sex, sexual orientation, gender identity, family status, or because they have any disabilities.
 You may also not discriminate against their criminal history (whether or not a background check is carried out) or nationality.

 Notice of Eligibility